-The infant teacher is responsible for all aspects of the care and education of the children enrolled in his/her class.
-Responsibilities may include but are not limited to the following: physical caregiving, developmental assessments, following an age appropriate curricular plan, and facilitation of supportive relationships with owners, director, co-workers, parents, and students.
+The infant teacher is responsible for all aspects of care and education of the children enrolled in their class.
+Responsibilities may include but are not limited to the following: physical caregiving, developmental assessments, following an age-appropriate curricular plan, and facilitation of supportive relationships with owners, directors, co-workers, parents, and students.

 - Must be 18 years of age and a high school graduate.

-- Must have a clear FBI background check and be fingerprinted prior to start of employment.
+- Must have a clear FBI background check and be fingerprinted before starting employment.

-- Must have two years’ experience caring for infants in a licensed early childhood facility OR successfully completed 24 hours of pre-service child care orientation.
+- Must have two years of experience caring for infants in a licensed early childhood facility OR completed 24 hours of pre-service child care orientation.

 - Must be warm, nurturing, patient, and open to learning.

-- Must be capable of managing a group of at most four infants with varied dispositions in a positive and respectful manner in a variety of situations.
+- Must be capable of managing a group of at most four infants with varied dispositions positively and respectfully in various situations.

-- Must have the specific, knowledge-based competencies (stages of child development and learning styles, age appropriate activities, etc.) required to satisfactorily perform the functions of the job.
+- Must have the specific, knowledge-based competencies (stages of child development and learning styles, age-appropriate activities, etc.) required to perform the job’s functions satisfactorily.

-- Must have good verbal as well as written communication skills such as content and grammar.
+- Must have good verbal and written communication skills such as content and grammar.

-- Must be current in CPR and First Aid or have successfully completed an approved course prior to being left alone with the infants or toddlers.
+- Must be current in CPR and First Aid or have completed an approved course before being left alone with the infants or toddlers.

-- Must be current in Shaken Baby/SIDS training or have successfully completed of an approved course prior to being alone with infants or toddlers.
+- Must be present in Shaken Baby/SIDS training or have completed an approved course before being alone with infants or toddlers.

 - Must have a good attendance record and be punctual.

-- Must be able to fulfill the physical demands of the position i.e.; able to lift, carry, push and/or pull up to 50 pounds.
-Some climbing, balancing, stooping, kneeling, crouching and or crawling will be required.
+- Must be able to fulfill the physical demands of the position, i.e., able to lift, carry, push and pull up to 50 pounds.
+Some climbing, balancing, stooping, kneeling, crouching, and crawling will be required.

 - Be able to supervise up to four (4) children alone without supervision or support.

-- Greet parents daily as they drop off and pick up with a warm smile and positive comment about their child.
+- Greet parents daily as they drop off and pick up with a warm smile and positive comments about their child.

-- Ensure parents sign their child in and out on a daily basis and complete the monthly feeding instructions for their child.
+- Ensure parents sign their child in and out daily and complete the monthly feeding instructions for their child.